pgillet/my-resume/webcontent/index.md

 :date: From September 2013 to June 2014
 `Events` `Semantic Web` `Data curation` `Information Retrieval`
 Type of business or sector: Entrepreneurship, Startup
-Main activities & responsibilities: Development
+_Main activities & responsibilities_: Development
 Idea: **_Development of a platform of [data curation](http://en.wikipedia.org/wiki/Content_curation) for cultural events._**
 The goal is to build a geolocated search engine that promotes discovery of cultural events around, and provides a